 The Office of Alumni Relations and Annual Giving also continues to connect current students with alumni to enrich the GW experience.
-Please complete this form if you would like to connect with GW alumni to assist with professional or personal development or if you would like assistance with fundraising initiatives.
-An OAR/AG staff member will contact your organization's leadership following your submission.

-The Office is also able to assist with other fundraising projects or ideas.
-Read more about how the Office of Alumni Relations and Annual Giving can support student organization fundraising.
+Join GW Career Connect if you would like to connect with GW alumni to assist with professional or personal development or if you would like assistance with fundraising initiatives.
+The Office is also able to assist with other fundraising projects or ideas..